 Welcome to G3ZPS Ham Radio.

 First licensed in 1970 at age 16, I am one one of the youngest 'active' UK hams to hold an original 'G3' call sign.
-These pages include information on my lifetime in this hobby and my retirement passion for restoring valve ham radio equipment (or tubes if you prefer).
+In 2020 I have held my callsign for 50 years.
+These pages include information on my lifetime in the hobby and my retirement passion for restoring valve ham radio equipment (or tubes if you prefer).
 I have built up a collection of Drake (USA) and the lesser known (outside of the UK) KW Electronics equipment..
 My KW pages open out to cover my extensive collection, click on the 'WELCOME' page to get back here. .
 I'm always willing to help anyone working on old gear..I never know when I might need their help !

 I started collecting and restoring vintage ham radio equipment in 2002, when it became obvious that the equipment may become scarce in the future.
 My tube equipment collection started with a Drake R4B quickly followed by a Drake T4XB.
 The Drake collection slowly grew as my enthusiasm to buy waxed and waned.
 My next target was a UK company close to my heart 'KW Electronics' - and I have been very lucky to pick up some very good examples.
 A few bits of older Heathkit and Yaesu gear have also been through the workshop !